Flat-Top Goldentop

 Natural Habitat

-Moist meadows, grasslands, edges of marshes, and along streambanks
+a variety of habitats including moist meadows, grasslands, edges of marshes, and along streambanks in Subarctic America to W

 Other Names